mortlach/Liber-Primus-Crib-Assist/README.md

 debugging the app.
 If debugging the app it is recommended to use this or something similar.
 ```

 The application expects 14 main-word word raw data files, with names defined in the config.ini.
 The format of the files is csv (for strings use of a " start/end tag is optional).
-Each line should containg a new word with the following column order (column labels should not be added to the file):
+Each line should contain a new word with the following column order (column labels should not be added to the file):
 English spelling, Counts, Chosen status, Runeglish Spelling, Gematria Sum

 | English spelling     | Counts | Chosen status | Runeglish Spelling |Gematria Sum  |
 |:------------:|:-----:|:-----------:|:-----:|:-----------:|

 Below is an example from the 1-gram word list (raw1grams_01.csv).
-The 1 rune words a and i are chosen and other words are not. there are multiple words that have the same spelling in Runelgish (e.g. u and v) This is not a problem, in general words are chosen using the english spelling.
-The sentences "V is my favorite letter." and "U is my favorite letter." are different in English but not in runes.
+The 1 rune words a and i are chosen and other words are not. there are multiple words that have the same spelling in Runeglish (e.g. u and v) This is not a problem, in general words are chosen using the English spelling.
+The sentences "V is my favourite letter." and "U is my favourite letter." are different in English but not in runes.
 :
 ```
 a,30285331759,1,ᚪ,97